Accumulation of dangerous chemical waste is governed by local, state, and federal regulations.

 Any site of waste generation on the WSU campus which is not directly controlled by EH&S or is not identified as a centralized waste accumulation area is considered a satellite accumulation area.
 Laboratories and shops are examples of satellite accumulation areas.

 See "Requirements" below for regulatory requirements for satellite accumulation areas.

-90-Day Accumulation Area
+Centralized Waste Accumulation Area

-"90-day accumulation areas" are locations specifically identified by EH&S where wastes may be accumulated for not more than 90 days.
-After 90 days wastes must be transported to a permitted treatment, storage or disposal facility.
+At the end of 90 days or 180 days, wastes must be transported to a permitted treatment, storage or disposal facility.
 (WAC 173-303-200)

-Contact EH&S for regulatory requirements for 90-day accumulation areas; telephone 335-3041.
+Contact EH&S for regulatory requirements for centralized waste accumulation areas; telephone 509-335-3041.